Justify-social/my-project/docs/icons/font-awesome.md

 ### Static Icons (`iconType="static"`)

-Static icons are non-interactive, decorative elements that don't change appearance:
+Static icons are non-interactive, decorative elements:

 - **Default Style**: LIGHT or SOLID (based on the `solid` prop)
 - **Hover Behavior**: No change on hover